Working in Market - France

 Commission level: 15% - 25%

-- Wholesalers sell their products through travel agencies (mainly chains, franchise systems and co-ops, and a few independents).
+- There are two major distribution channels for Australian products in the French market.
+Wholesalers sell their products through travel agencies (mainly chains, franchise systems and co-ops, and a few independents); and direct sellers who use their own retail offices and online as their distribution channel.

-- French travellers to Australia aged under 35 years old (youth target) predominantly book online purchasing just a flight and some ground content.
+- French travellers to Australia aged under 35 years old (youth target) predominantly book online, purchasing just a flight and some ground content.
 French travellers over 40 years old and honeymooners would rather book more complex travel via traditional channels.

 Retail agents